 - GPS, address, city/state-based property searches for real estate clients

 - Distribution tools such as URL, mobile engagement page, and app code

 Smarter Agent in Action – A Real Estate Marketing Use Case

-Using the Smarter Agent app in your real estate marketing in effective ways is all about motivating your potential and current clients to download the app.
+To use the Smarter Agent app effectively in your real estate marketing, you need to motivate your potential and current clients to download the app.